 A note for prospective Indigenous students

-The University of Saskatchewan College of Law is offering 50 Indigenous students the opportunity to complete two first-year courses from May 8, 2023 to Final Exam July 24, 2023.
-Enrollment will be open to those who have been admitted as an Indigenous student to a Canadian law school in Fall 2023.
+Enrollment will be open to those who have been admitted as an Indigenous student to a Canadian law school in Fall 2024.

-The courses will be offered remotely with a combination of synchronous and asynchronous delivery.
+The course will be offered remotely with a combination of synchronous and asynchronous delivery.
 In addition to learning the substantive legal content, an emphasis will be placed on assisting students with developing the skills essential for law school success.

 The College of Law Spring and Summer Law Courses for Indigenous Students - An eight-week course offered to provide Indigenous students from across Canada an opportunity to study Property Law before starting law school.
 Most Canadian law schools recognize the Spring and Summer Program for a first-year Property Law credit in law school.
 Having this course prior to law school equips the law student with legal skills to be successful in law school and lightens the course load in first year.